 In a virtual interview, it’s important to be aware of your tone and body language.
 Body language especially is amplified over video.
 Here are some things to watch out for.
 Ask your mock interviewer to give you feedback on body language during your practice interview.

-- Slouching or crossing your arms, which can make you look closed off or uninterested.
+- Slouching or crossing your arms can make you look closed off or uninterested.

 - Hand gestures that are too fast or too frequent.

-- Talking too fast, which can make you look nervous and cause you to run out of breath.
+- Talking too fast can make you look nervous and cause you to run out of breath.
 Pause and take a breath as often as you need to.

 - Saying “um” or “like”.
 When you feel like saying “um”, just pause and take a breath.